 In this digital era, organizations are finding it more convenient and cost-effective to conduct important meetings virtually.
-Member organizations are also conducting elections online to save both time and money.
+Member organizations are also conducting elections online to save both time and money rather than using only a physical ballot marking system.
 But even with the advancing technology, some member organizations are still accepting in-person voting as a way of ensuring that all members get to participate in their elections.

 So, most organizations want to know if it’s possible to experience both worlds at the same time for maximum results - that is having in-person and online voting happening for the same elections; and the answer is yes.
 It’s possible for your organization to have both virtual and in-person voting simultaneously, thanks to hybrid voting systems.